Graylog2/documentation/pages/integrations/forwarder.rst

 Forwarder Output
 ~~~~~~~~~~~~~~~~
 The Forwarder Output must exist in the source Graylog cluster.
 It is responsible for forwarding messages to the
 Forwarder Input in the destination cluster.
-Messages are written to an on-disk journal before they are sent over
+Messages are written to an on-disk journal within the output before they
-the network.
+are sent over the network.

 Forwarder Input
 ~~~~~~~~~~~~~~~